HPCBio/eib-marker-design/Pedigree_verification.md

 ![](Pedigree_verification_files/figure-gfm/hohe_vs_alfreq-1.png)<!-- -->

-We can see what proportion of markers we would lose at this cutoff, It’s about 11%.
+We can see what proportion of markers we would lose at this cutoff.
+It’s about 11%.

 ``` r